balajeeav/covid-cases-prediction/README.md

 The COVID-19 virus spreads primarily through droplets of saliva or discharge from the nose when an infected person coughs or sneezes, so you might have heard caution to practice respiratory etiquette (for example, by coughing into a flexed elbow)asks to be performed:

-Analysing the present condition in India
+-Analysing the present condition in India

-Is this trend similar to Italy/South Korea/ Wuhan
+-Is this trend similar to Italy/South Korea/ Wuhan

-Exploring the world wide data
+-Exploring the world wide data

-Forecasting the worldwide COVID-19 cases using Prophet
+-Forecasting the worldwide COVID-19 cases using Prophet

 >>Here’s a list of the top Python libraries for statistical analysis: